frameworkless-movement/manifesto/README.md

 Every time a team uses a framework, it also takes a **risk**.
 The risk is that after some time has passed the team ends up with a tool that does not provide any kind of value anymore and that most of the times represents a major roadblock to change.
 Most importantly a framework could "die" way before the software that uses it, leaving the developers with a heavy burden.

-This risk is amplified without the presence of a strong bond between technical decision making, business goals and user experience.
+This risk is amplified without the presence of a strong bond between technical decision making, business goals, and user experience.
+Instead, the non-functional requirements like deadline, lifespan, budget, usability, future business scenarios and domain-specific constraints should be the primary decision drivers for the architectural choices as well as for the implementation roadmap.

-The technological choices on the code of a software produce a big impact on the user experience as they promote or make specific uses more difficult, and limit the business when they lock future evolutions.

-Here some example of how technological choices impact on a project:

-- on which hierarchy to prefer between quality, budget, scope, deadline in the whole project and in the single user story
-- on which hierarchy to prefer for the user stories
-- on how easy it will be to change the design and how easy it will pivot the business in the future
-- on how the user can send, receive and manipulate data
+## Is Frameworkless only for developers?

-Vice versa, design activities, and business goals are those that more clarify these elements.

-So we think that every technical decision, including the choice of a framework, should be made considering every aspect of the context the software "lives", and we think it's important to put the others who make decisions about the software in our discussion.
+Because user research, design activities and business goals are those that more clarify the non-functional requirements we think it's important to put everyone who works on the project in our discussion, non-developers included.
+Every technical decision, including the choice of a framework, should be made considering every aspect of the context the software "lives".

 ## Our purpose
 We commit to learn and help others learn how to deliver software with a Frameworkless approach.
 We want to make everyone **consider a "No Framework" as an option when choosing a technology** for a new project or a new feature of an existing project.
 Finally, we want to help everybody make mindful technical decisions.